 Eighty-nine-year-old Brazilian über-actress Fernanda Montenegro (the only person ever to receive an Oscar nomination for a Portuguese-speaking role) plays Euridice at old age, in the last 15 minutes of the film.
 She has two adult children and several grandchildren.
 But what happened to Guida?
 Did the two sisters ever meet again?
 What about the letters?
 Were they thrown away?
 Or did they eventually reach their intended consignee?
 I can’t answer these questions without spoiling the film for you.
 You will have to watch it and find out yourselves.

-The Invisible Life of Euridice Gusmao is showing in the 72nd Cannes International Film Festival, as part of the Certain Regard section.
+The Invisible Life of Euridice Gusmao showed in the 72nd Cannes International Film Festival, as part of the Certain Regard section, when this review was originally written.
 It won the Best Film award of said section, a brand new achievement for Brazilian cinema .
 It received a rapturous standing ovation, and teary faces could be seen everywhere.
 In a speech in French immediately prior to the screening, the Brazilian director dedicated his movie to Brazilian women, the face of resistance in a country increasingly intolerant (in a indirect reference to the country’s ultra-racist, homophobic and misogynistic president Jair Bolsonaro).

 The film premieres in the UK in October, as part of the BFI London Film Festival.